 In summary, over time the European understanding of training in sport, K9 law enforcement and industrial canine security was developed and expanded upon, new exercises were created, resulting in a training program uniquely our own.

 Our training programs continue to evolve in both our approaches to training as well as the exercises we have added.
 Over the years, we created completely new programs such as our Elite Family Guardian by CPI™ as well as the Elite Personal and Estate Security Dog by CPI™.

-Most importantly, our 5 training programs are designed to serve the specific needs of our clients.
+Most importantly, our training programs are designed to serve the specific needs of our clients.
 We ask that our clients fill out a comprehensive questionnaire online in order for us to understand their needs, expectations as well as personal preferences.
-With that knowledge we are then capable of selecting precisely the right dog combined with the appropriate training program.
-The training is then customized as needed, and in most cases personally delivered by our delivery training staff.
+After a brief but thorough phonecall we are capable of selecting precisely the right dog combined with the appropriate training program.
+The training is then customized as needed, and personally delivered by our training staff.

 Our training programs, and the tremendous effort invested in each dog, has but one aim, to provide you with a dog whose performance in obedience, reliability in protection, enjoyment of personality and manners you will cherish for years to come.